AwalaApp/specs/rs014-ping.md

 This is the message that initiates a transaction.
 Its type MUST be `application/vnd.relaynet.ping-v1.ping`, and its payload MUST be a binary stream with the following structure:

-1. The ping id: A random sequence of exactly 32 octets.
+1. The ping id: A sequence of exactly 36 octets.
+It SHOULD be a UUID4 value.
-1. The [Parcel Delivery Authorization](rs002-pki.md#parcel-delivery-authorization-pda) (PDA) to use to reply with a pong message.
+1. The DER serialization of the [Parcel Delivery Authorization](rs002-pki.md#parcel-delivery-authorization-pda) (PDA) to use to reply with a pong message.

 ### Pong

 This message MUST be sent by the application receiving a ping message.
-Its type MUST be `application/vnd.relaynet.ping.pong`.
-The payload MUST be a sequence of 32 octets representing the ping id.
+Its type MUST be `application/vnd.relaynet.ping-v1.pong`.
+The payload MUST be a sequence of 36 octets representing the ping id.